Worcester

 E3

-Boiler shows E3, may run briefly then shut down, often related to return temperature sensing.
+The boiler displays 'E3', may run briefly, then shuts down.
+This is often related to return temperature sensing.

 Return Temperature Sensor (NTC) Fault